vectordotdev/vector/rfcs/2021-08-29-8381-vrl-iteration-support.md

 Instead, the closure-syntax is tied to a function call, and can only be added to functions that explicitly expose their ability to take a closure with `x` arguments that returns `y` value.

+The return type of a closure is checked at compile-time, including the requirement in `map` for a two-element array.

 #### Lexical Scoping